Chakri45446/devTinder/homework.md

 - Create a POST /signup API to add data to database
 - Push some documents using API calls from postman
 - Error handling using try , catch

+- Difference between JS and JSON
+- Add the express.json middleware to your app
+- Make your signup API dynamic to receive data from the end user(postman)